-The contribution to data collection and metadata compilation by each EMODnet partner was presented at the first annual meeting and extensively described in the meeting report (available on Extranet).
+The contribution to data collection and metadata compilation by each EMODnet partner was presented at the first annual meeting and extensively described in the meeting report (available on EMODnet Chemical portal under the section Meetings).

 The overview of the progress on data collection and metadata compilation in the three regions is given here.